cf-tme/connect_2022_labs/_build/html/_sources/lab3.md.txt

 By default new projects will automatically be given a *.pages.dev domain, If you would like to setup custom routes to your own domain you can do that through DNS CNAMEing (or directly in the project settings if your domain nameservers are Cloudflare)
 ```

-A pages should launch with the simple words *Hello World!*
+A page should launch with the simple words *Hello World!*

 Great this means our application is up and now we can write a simple A/B Test to populate an image onto the page.